Jordan-Kronecker invariants of Lie algebra representations and degrees of invariant polynomials: Canonical form of a pair of linear maps

-\begin{definition} The total number of columns in horizontal blocks $\shor = \sum (\varepsilon_i+1)$ is said to be the {\it total Kronecker $h$-index} of the pencil $\mathcal P$.
-Similarly, the total number of rows in the vertical Kronecker blocks $\svert= \sum (\eta_j+1)$ is said to be the {\it total Kronecker $v$-index} of $\mathcal P$. \end{definition}
+We will also need the following relation between the total indices and the degree of the characteristic polynomial: \begin{proposition} We have

+\end{proposition} \begin{proof} The total numbers columns of matrices $A$ and $B$ is equal to $\dim U$.
+On the other hand, this number can be computed as the total number of columns in Jordan blocks, which is equal to $\deg \charp$, plus the total number of columns in horizontal Kronecker blocks, which is equal to $\shor$, plus the total number of columns in vertical blocks, which is equal to $\svert - \nv = \svert - \dim V + \rk P$ (see Proposition \ref{cor1}).
+The result follows. \end{proof}